 Choosing on a location is a crucial step in starting a new bakery or coffee shop business.
-Unless the business is a home based bakery, the location of the business would have tremendous impact on the success of the business.
-Hence, it is important to choose a high-foot fall area with a floating population or a captive population.
-Home based bakeries and stand-alone bakery or coffee shops do well in areas with a captive population (e.g: Apartment complex or township), whereas a coffee stand or franchise chain would do well in an area like a airport with high floating population.
+Unless the business is a home-based bakery, the location of the business would have a tremendous impact on the success of the business.
+Hence, it is important to choose a high-footfall area with a floating population or a captive population.
+Home-based bakeries and stand-alone bakery or coffee shops do well in areas with a captive population (e.g: Apartment complex or township), whereas a coffee stand or franchise chain would do well in an area like an airport with a high floating population.

 After obtaining business registration, tax registrations must be obtained for the business.
-Both, service tax and VAT would be applicable for air-conditioned coffee shops or bakeries that serve food products.
-Based on the State in which the business is located, VAT registration must be obtained from the local sales tax department, while service tax registration can be obtained online.
+GST Registration would be applicable for air-conditioned coffee shops or bakeries that serve food products.
+Based on the State in which the business is located, GST Registration must be obtained from the local sales tax department, while GST Registration can be obtained online.

 To know more about starting a bakery or coffee shop, talk to an IndiaFilings Business Advisor.